About the Digital Collection

 This digital collection comprises selected materials from the following archival collection at David M. Rubenstein Rare Book & Manuscript Library:

 Jesse Pyrant Andrews is an American photographer based in rural southern Virginia.
-Collection comprises 274 black-and-white photographs and 46 oral history interviews by photographer Jesse Pyrant Andrews, documenting rural and small-town life in the Piedmont region of Virginia and North Carolina.
+Collection comprises 291 black-and-white photographs and 46 oral history interviews by photographer Jesse Pyrant Andrews, documenting rural and small-town life in the Piedmont region of Virginia and North Carolina.
 Major themes center on the landscapes and people of the region; tobacco cultivation; the lives of farmers, war veterans, small business owners, and laid-off workers; local architecture and historic sites; traditional crafts and music; and new patterns of economics and society in rural Virginia.
-Andrews's Veterans Project has become a larger focus over the years; it now comprises 29 portraits and 27 in-depth audio interviews, chiefly with veterans of the Vietnam and Gulf Wars.
-Additional projects include materials related to the Carter-Wooding families of southern Virginia; views from an Amtrak train; and street scenes and portraits taken in New York City, California, and Massachusetts.
+Andrews's Veterans Project has become a larger focus over the years; it now comprises over 30 portraits and associated audio interviews, chiefly with veterans of the Vietnam and Gulf Wars.
+Additional projects include materials related to the Carter-Wooding families of southern Virginia; views from an Amtrak train; views of an historic plantation home, Mountainview; and street scenes and portraits taken in New York City, California, and Massachusetts.
 Acquired as part of the Archive of Documentary Arts at Duke University.